Best High-THCV Strains to Grow for an Uplifting Experience

 - Time your harvest for peak potency: For cultivators, maximizing THCV content comes down to timing.
 Harvest when trichomes are mostly cloudy but before they turn amber, as THCV levels are thought to peak earlier in the flowering cycle.

-What Is THCV (And How Is It Different from THC)?
+What Is THCV, and How Is It Different from THC?

 You’ve probably heard of THC and CBD, but there’s another cannabinoid gaining serious attention: THCV, or Tetrahydrocannabivarin.
 Think of it as THC’s lesser-known but fascinating cousin.
 While both are compounds found in the cannabis plant, they interact with your body in very different ways, leading to unique effects that have growers and consumers excited.
 The main difference comes down to how THCV engages with your brain's CB1 receptors—the same ones THC activates to produce a high.